GREEK / POLISH

 On October 3rd, Italy was blocked by a general strike against the genocide in Gaza and in support of the Global Sumud Flotilla.
 Overall, participation in the strike reached around 60% of the workers, even though the strike was declared illegitimate by the authorities the night before.
-Two million people took to the street for demonstrations happening in more than one hundred cities.
-Schools and universities were closed; transportation shut down; public function interrupted.
-In several metal factories the participation in the strike was between 80% and 100%, while the day before sit-ins with hundreds of nurses and doctors were organized in front of hospitals from North to South and schools and universities were occupied all over the country.
-In face of the “Security Decree” of the Meloni government that made traffic blockades and occupation of logistic infrastructures a criminal offence, people decided to block not just highways and train stations, but all the country.
+Two million people took to the streets for demonstrations happening in more than one hundred cities.
+Schools and universities were closed; transportation shut down; public functions interrupted.
+In several metal factories, the participation in the strike was between 80% and 100%, while the day before sit-ins with hundreds of nurses and doctors were organized in front of hospitals from North to South, and schools and universities were occupied all over the country.
+In the face of the “Security Decree” of the Meloni government that made traffic blockades and occupation of logistic infrastructures a criminal offence, people decided to block not just highways and train stations, but the whole country.

 Since then, a movement of opposition to the war became visible and chose the strike as its main watchword.
 The two days of general strikes were moments of synchronization, but the process of activation has been happening daily, overcoming the barriers of union memberships.
 In this movement, workers call for solidarity with Palestine and refuse to contribute to the genocide.
 But there is much more that is being challenged: the whole logic that the war preparation requires submission and sacrifice; the idea that money needs to be spent for weapons; the habit to sacrifice lives and starve people so that capital, in the “Gaza riviera” as elsewhere, can thrive; the Meloni government that wants to pacify society with its racist and patriarchal cries; the idea that there is the “no alternative” to European leaders discussing about drone walls and preparing to escalate.